 Get stories and expert advice on all things related to college and parenting.

-The midpoint of fall semester is here.
-With school breaks quickly approaching, we're sharing tips and tricks for safe travel practices during COVID-19.
+With school breaks quickly approaching, we're sharing tips and tricks for safe travel during COVID-19.

-Like airlines and airports, hotel chains have adopted rules about social distancing and face coverings in public areas and some are spotlighting enhanced safety and disinfecting measures (like the Hilton family of hotels' CleanStay program).
+Like airlines and airports, during the pandemic hotel chains adopted rules about social distancing and face coverings in public areas and some enacted enhanced safety and disinfecting measures (like the Hilton family of hotels' CleanStay program).

 A few other ways to minimize risk in a hotel:

-If you hope to visit with high risk individuals after traveling this holiday season, it's best to be as prepared as possible.
-Take thorough precautions including getting tested, wearing a face covering at all times and avoiding sharing items.
+If you hope to visit with high-risk individuals after traveling this holiday season, take thorough precautions including getting tested, wearing a face covering and avoiding sharing items.